-Most of our diagnostic testing is performed using our on-site accredited clinical laboratory, which is open for all studies from 8:30 AM until 5:00 PM on weekdays.
-The lab is also open from 8:00 AM to 8:30 AM for blood drawing only.
+Most of our diagnostic testing is performed using our on-site accredited clinical laboratory, which is open for all studies from 8:00 AM until 4:30 PM on weekdays.

-Here we perform blood tests, urinalysis, electrocardiograms, chest X-rays, and strep throat tests, generally on a “walk-in” basis.
-If any additional imaging studies are necessary, such as other types of X-rays, ultrasound, CT, or MRI exams, we generally utilize providers of these services in the Foxhall Square building, or at one of the local hospitals.
+Here we perform blood tests, urinalysis, electrocardiograms, and strep throat tests, generally on a “walk-in” basis.
+If any imaging studies are necessary, such as X-rays, ultrasound, CT, or MRI exams, we generally utilize providers of these services in the Foxhall Square building, or at one of the local hospitals.

 Most tests do not require any specific preparation.
 However, if you have been asked to fast prior to your test, such as for a check of your cholesterol or as part of a routine physical examination, please do not eat for eight to twelve hours prior to arriving.
 It is advisable to drink water on the morning of any blood testing, since drawing blood can be more difficult if you are dehydrated.
 You may take your medicines according to their usual schedule, unless you have been advised otherwise.